MesangaE/GenAI-bedrock/README.md

 	     virtual env -p python3 <name>
 	     activate
 	      virtual_env\Scripts\activate (you can actually use the relative path)
 	     c.
 Install anaconda which is my favourite because it has a proper management of environments that you create.
 When working with a project that has different python dependencies that require different versions of python, in order to avoid breaking things
 	Note: When you download Anaconda it will give you issues you would need to set the path correctly if not you would encounter errors or you reinstall and specify the path in environment variables.
 It will be in the users directory
 	C:\users\anaconda3  add in the path, the copied path and add Scripts C:\users\anaconda3\Scripts

-	n my humble opi

-How to Fix the "Conda Command Not Recognized" Issue on Windows 10 | pythontwist.com

 Create a venv
 Conda create -p <name > python==3.12